openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 same object `op1.out_port(1)` of type `Port`.

 The method `get_destination()` of an output port returns the input port of the node consuming this tensor.
 If there are multiple consumers of this tensor then the error is raised.
-The method `get_destinations()` of an output port returns list of input ports consuming this tensor.
+The method `get_destinations()` of an output port returns a list of input ports consuming the tensor.

 The method `disconnect()` removes a node incoming edge corresponding to the specific input port.
 The method removes several edges if it is applied during the front phase for a node output port connected with multiple nodes.

 The method `port.connect(another_port)` connects output port `port` and input port `another_port`.
-The method handles situations when the graph contains data nodes (middle/back phases) and not just create an edge between two nodes but also automatically create data node or re-uses existing data node.
+The method handles situations when the graph contains data nodes (middle and back phases) and not just creates an edge between two nodes but also automatically creates data node or re-uses existing data node.
 If the method is used during the front phase and data nodes do not exist the method creates edge and properly sets `in` and `out` edge attributes.

 For example, applying the following two methods to the graph above will result in the graph depicted below: